Madagascar corporate banking services in 2023

 - Securing welcome emails from multiple Madagascar banks, inviting our Client to submit a corporate bank account application.

-- Healy Consultants Group PLC’s banking team completing, on our Client’s behalf, the corporate bank account application forms and collating Know Your Customer (KYC) due diligence documents.
+- Healy Consultants Group’s banking team completing, on our Client’s behalf, the corporate bank account application forms and collating Know Your Customer (KYC) due diligence documents.

 - Following successful completion of the above, the bank officer submits a complete potential customer file to the bank’s Legal and Compliance Department.